Functions#

 )msg"));

-// Check if the array is C-contiguous
+// Check if the array is 1D and C-contiguous

 // convert py::array to C standard buffer (const)